sxpersxnic/m426-ph-studio/README.md

 ### Technical details

-Fullstack WebApp built with Next.js, TypeScript and Drizzle PostgreSQL, CD with Vercel.
+Fullstack WebApp built with Next.js, TypeScript and PostgreSQL, CD with Vercel.